Chip industry eyes recovery after slowdown

 Research firm IHS iSuppli on Thursday cut its forecast for growth of global semiconductor market in 2011 to just 1.2 percent from 2.9 percent growth it had forecast earlier.

-IHS iSuppli said the weak economy would continue to depress consumer spending in 2012, the foremost driver of electronics and semiconductor market demand, leading to an "anaemic" 3.2 percent for the chip industry.
+IHS iSuppli said the weak economy would continue to depress consumer spending in 2012, the foremost driver of electronics and semiconductor market demand, leading to an "anemic" 3.2 percent for the chip industry.

 "A return to stronger growth will not begin until 2013.
 However, any forecast for growth is cautious in nature as a number of factors threaten to drive the economy back into recession, which would push the semiconductor market into a double dip," the researcher said.